Dog-Friendly Perth, WA: Visiting Perth with a Dog

 Dog-Sitting Options in Perth

-While visiting Perth, we had our hearts set on visiting Rottnest Island, but this popular tourist spot is strictly off-limits for dogs.
-But considering there was perfect weather for an island day trip, we instead organised for our dog to stay in a kennel for the day.
+While visiting Perth, we had our hearts set on visiting Rottnest Island, which as I explained above is strictly off-limits for dogs.
+The weather was perfect for a day trip, so we organised for our dog to stay in a kennel for the day while we took the ferry over.

 There’s a wide variety of pet-sitters and kennels available in Perth, with many of the kennels concentrated around Canning Vale, east of Jandakot Airport.
 We left our dog for the day at The Paw House Boarding Kennels in Canning Vale.
 Owner Leigh was terrific to deal with, and the prices were very reasonable.
 Note that there’s a separate kennel area for smaller dogs, with most of the guests being larger dogs.

-With its relaxed lifestyle and beautiful weather, there’s no shortage of outdoor dining areas in Perth that welcome dogs to join you.
+With its relaxed lifestyle and beautiful weather, there’s no shortage of dog-friendly cafes in Perth that welcome dogs in their outdoor dining areas.

 One of the most pet-friendly spots in Perth is Slate Cafe, on the eastern edge of Perth in Bennett Springs.
 This cafe not only has a large grassed outdoor area where dogs are welcome to join you, but also a fenced dog playground (and one for human kids).
 Each Sunday two breed-specific play dates are held – check their website for the latest listings.